vseventer/sharp-cli/README.md

-      --failOn            Level of sensitivity to invalid images [choices: "none", "truncated", "error", "warning"] [default: warning] --density           DPI for vector images                               [number] [default: 72] --level             Level to extract from a multi-level input (OpenSlide), zero based [number] --limitInputPixels  Do not process input images where the number of pixels (width x height) exceeds this limit                           [number] [default: 268402689]
+      --failOn            Level of sensitivity to invalid images [choices: "none", "truncated", "error", "warning"] [default: warning] --density           DPI for vector images                               [number] [default: 72] --ignoreIcc         Should the embedded ICC profile, if any, be ignored [boolean] [default: false]
+      --level             Level to extract from a multi-level input (OpenSlide), zero based [number] --limitInputPixels  Do not process input images where the number of pixels (width x height) exceeds this limit                           [number] [default: 268402689]